digitalservicebund/digitalcheck-apps/packages/dito/README.md

 Because we are using a monorepo, there are a few caveats to be aware of.
 The application relies on components within a shared package, so the most straightforward way is to run docker commands from the root of the application.

 For convenience, an interactive script has been created in the root directory called `docker.sh`.
-From the roont of the application, run it with the following command:
+From the root of the application, run it with the following command:

 ```sh
 npm run docker
 ```

-You will br prompted to select which app to build and run.
+You will be prompted to select which app to build and run.

 It can be annoying to constantly switch directories though, so for even more convenience the script accepts a parameter to pre-select the app to run.
 You can run the same command from above _from within the package directory of your app of choice_ and it will run the helper script with this parameter already set.